SerJosh/oaks-taverners-cricket-club/README.md

   2. At the top of the Repository, locate the Settings button on the menu.

-  3. Scroll down the Settings page until you locate the Pages section on the left of the screen.
+  3. Scroll down the Settings page until you locate the Pages section.

   4. Under Branch, click on select branch and from the dropdown list choose main.